 Eight swimmers (4 boys and 4 girls) are selected by the coaches and team representatives to represent the team in the mixed age relays.
 Swimmers chosen for the mixed-age relay may swim up to four events (two individual events and two relays) at that meet.
 No swimmer may swim up in the mixed age relay.

-The Division conducts a Division Relay Carnival in mid July.
-This year's Relay Carnival will be on July 13 at Village West.
-The meet begins at 6:30PM.
+The Division conducts a Division Relay Carnival in the evening of the second Wednesday in July.
+The location of the meet can be found on this season's schedule.
 All six teams in the division participate in both freestyle and medley relays (where each swimmer swims a different stroke).
-Relay teams with the 18 fastest times across all 17 divisions then swim at the All Star Relay Carnival on July 20 at Greenbriar Pool.
+Relay teams with the 18 fastest times across all 17 divisions then swim at the All Star Relay Carnival the following Wednesday.

 Division Individual Championships

-On Saturday, July 30, at Ilda Community Pool, all six teams in the division compete in an individual championship meet (often referred to as "Divisionals").
+On the last Saturday of July, all six teams in the division compete in an individual championship meet (often referred to as "Divisionals").
+The location of the meet can be found on this season's schedule.
 Each team may enter 2 swimmers for each event, and a swimmer may enter no more than 2 events.
 If a team does not have 2 swimmers, other teams may "bid" other swimmers to fill the empty lanes.
 This is an individual meet and is not scored.
-Selection of the swimmers depends on times swum in A meets.
+Selection of the swimmers depends on times swum in meets this season.
 Swim ups are not permitted at Divisionals.
 Within each age group, swimmers with the fastest recorded times during the season have their choice of events at Divisionals.

-Division coordinators meet after the Divisionals to determine the selection of swimmers for All-Stars, held on Saturday, August 6, at Little Rocky Run.
+Division coordinators meet after the Divisionals to determine the selection of swimmers for All-Stars, held on the first Saturday of August.
 To qualify, a swimmer must have one of the 18 fastest times in the NVSL in that event.
 All Star qualifying times are based on a swimmer's time at Divisionals, not on times recorded in dual ("A") meets or any other events.

 A DQ (Disqualification) is a violation of the rules observed by a certified stroke and turn judge, starter, or referee.
 Most young swimmers disqualify several times while learning how to swim the various strokes “legally.”
 Coaches expect this and will work with swimmers to help them overcome the reason for the DQ.